 Introduction

 Reproduction in canines is a complex physiological process influenced by maternal, fetal, genetic, and environmental factors.
 Bitches are polytocous animals, typically delivering multiple pups per pregnancy.
 However, deviations in litter size, particularly singleton pregnancies, are rare and often associated with parturition difficulties.
-The condition, termed Single Puppy Syndrome, refers to gestation with only one fetus developing in the uterus.
+Single Puppy Syndrome refers to gestation with only one fetus developing in the uterus.
 Singleton pregnancies are clinically significant because the absence of multiple fetuses reduces the mechanical and endocrine stimuli necessary to initiate normal parturition.
 Inadequate fetal cortisol secretion and poor uterine distension may result in primary uterine inertia, leading to delayed whelping, dystocia, or fetal death.
 Furthermore, singleton fetuses often grow larger due to the excess intrauterine space and maternal nutrition, predisposing the dam to obstructive dystocia.
 This report describes a rare case of Single Puppy Syndrome in a Labrador Retriever bitch, focusing on clinical presentation, diagnosis, therapeutic management, and outcome.

 Case Presentation

 A four-year-old, primiparous, female Black Labrador Retriever weighing 29 kg was presented to the Veterinary Clinical Complex, Ranchi Veterinary College, Ranchi (Jharkhand), with a history of natural breeding 65 days earlier and failure to whelp on the expected date of delivery.
-The owner reported nesting behavior and mammary secretion prior to presentation.
+The owner reported nesting behavior and mammary secretion before presentation.

 Clinical examination revealed restlessness, lateral recumbency, and greenish vaginal discharge.
 The rectal temperature was 102.2 °F. A lateral abdominal radiograph confirmed the presence of a single fetus in anterior presentation, dorso-pubic posture, with the head engaged in the birth canal( Fig 1).
 Based on clinical and radiographic findings, a diagnosis of uterine inertia associated with Single Puppy Syndrome was made ( Domoslawska et al 2011).

-Medical management was initiated with intramuscular injection of Syntocinon (Oxytocin 5 IU), intravenous administration of Calcium Sandoz 10% (10 ml), Dextrose 10% (300 ml), Polybion (2 ml), and antibiotic therapy with Amoxrium forte (300 mg; 20 mg/kg b.wt BID).
+Medical management was initiated with intramuscular injection of Syntocinon (Oxytocin 5 IU), intravenous administration of 10 ml of Calcium Sandoz (Calcium Gluconate IP 500 mg and Calcium Lactobionate USP 875 mg equivalent to elemental calcium 90 mg, Dextrose 10% (300 ml), Polybion (2 ml), and antibiotic therapy with Amoxrium forte (300 mg; 20 mg/kg b.wt BID).
 A second dose of oxytocin was administered 30 minutes later.
 Approximately 20 minutes following the second oxytocin dose, the bitch delivered a dead fetus enveloped within the placenta.

-Post-parturition, injection Methergin (0.2 ml IM) was administered to facilitate uterine clearance.
+Post-parturition, injection of Methergin (0.2 ml IM) was administered to facilitate uterine clearance.
 The bitch was subsequently maintained on antibiotics (Amoxrium forte – 300 mg BID for 5 days) and analgesics (Melonex 0.2 mg/kg IM for 3 days).
 The dam recovered uneventfully.

 Discussion

-Canine parturition is initiated by a cascade of hormonal events, with fetal cortisol playing a central role in stimulating maternal prostaglandin and oxytocin release.
+Canine parturition is initiated by a cascade of hormonal events, with fetal cortisol playing a central role in stimulating maternal prostaglandins and oxytocin release.
 In singleton pregnancies, the lack of multiple fetuses results in insufficient endocrine signaling and inadequate uterine stretch, predisposing to primary uterine inertia (England & Russo, 2006; Pretzer, 2008).

 The present case demonstrated typical features of Single Puppy Syndrome—failure to whelp at term (Fig 2), placental separation indicated by greenish discharge, and radiographic confirmation of a single fetus ( Fig 1) (Suresh, 2018).
 Singleton fetuses are prone to oversize due to excessive uterine nutrition, further complicating delivery (Jayakumar et al 2017 and Evans & Anderton, 1992).
 In this case, medical management successfully induced uterine contractions and led to expulsion of the fetus, although it was stillborn—likely due to hypoxia from prolonged intrauterine retention (Ayana et al 2024).